Approximate Nash equilibria in large nonconvex aggregative games: Numerical example

-\tcbl{As Figure \ref{figs} shows, the relative error decreases with the number of iterations to a certain limit.
+As Figure \ref{figs} shows, the relative error decreases with the number of iterations to a certain limit.
 This limiting relative error decreases with the number of players $n$.
 This observation is consistent with equation \eqref{eq:estimation} in Proposition \ref{lm:Nash-disagrregative}.
-For Figure \ref{figs2}, according to Proposition \ref{lm:Nash-disagrregative}, when the iteration number $k$ is fixed, due to the domination term of $\frac{2 L_g M \Delta}{n}$ in equation \eqref{eq:estimation} when $n$ is small, $\epsilon^{(n),k}$ first decreases linearly in $n$ before reaching a certain threshold.
-After that, $\frac{\sqrt{2CL_g}M}{m}\sqrt{\frac{n}{k}} $ dominates the relative error value so that $\epsilon^{(n),k}$ may increase in $n$.
+For Figure \ref{figs2}, according to Proposition \ref{lm:Nash-disagrregative}, when the iteration number $k$ is fixed, due to the domination of the term $\frac{2 L_g M \Delta}{n}$ in equation \eqref{eq:estimation} when $n$ is small, $\epsilon^{(n),k}$ first decreases linearly with $n$ before reaching a certain threshold.
+After that, $\frac{\sqrt{2CL_g}M}{m}\sqrt{\frac{n}{k}} $ dominates the relative error value so that $\epsilon^{(n),k}$ may increase with $n$.
 The threshold itself increases with the iteration number $k$.
-This is exactly what Figure \ref{figs2} shows.}
+This is exactly what Figure \ref{figs2} shows.